tolik505/yii2-vuejs-assets/README.md

-VueJs and Axios assets for Yii2
+VueJs, Axios, vue-router, vuex, vee-validate assets for Yii2
 ======================================
 This assets allow to use vueJs in your Yii2 application.
-It contains vue.js and axios.js
+It contains vue.js, axios.js, vue-router.js, vuex.js and vee-validate.js (for form validation)

 Installation
 ------------